You can track waste time for work and quality items.

 When designing business rules, consider the following:

-When this business rule is turned on, and an item's phase changes to Ready for QA, waste tracking starts.
+When this business rule is activated, when an item's phase changes to Ready for QA, waste tracking begins.

 When an item no longer meets the business rule condition, the item waste category is automatically set to None, and waste tracking for that item stops.